Sayanta66/test-readme/tests/quickstart.md

 Cluster API Provider Hetzner uses Cluster API to create a cluster in provider Hetzner.
 So, it is essential to understand Cluster API before getting started with the cluster creation on Hetzner infrastructure.
 It is a subproject of Kubernetes focused on providing declarative APIs and tooling to simplify provisioning, upgrading, and operating multiple Kubernetes clusters.
 Know more about Cluster API from its [official documentation](https://cluster-api.sigs.k8s.io/introduction).

 `clusterctl` is the command-line tool used for managing the lifecycle of a Cluster API management cluster.
-Learn more about `clusterctl`, its installation, and commands from the official documentation of Cluster API [here](https://cluster-api.sigs.k8s.io/clusterctl/overview).
+Learn more about `clusterctl` and its commands from the official documentation of Cluster API [here](https://cluster-api.sigs.k8s.io/clusterctl/overview).

 ## Preparation